Capacity Isn’t All or Nothing — It’s Decision by Decision

 Our process

-We’ll match you with a qualified assessor who’ll be in touch to arrange a home visit.
-They’ll meet with your young person — now an adult — in a calm, conversational way, and check capacity in line with the Mental Capacity Act (2005).
+We’ll match you with a qualified assessor who will arrange a calm, conversational home visit with your young person—now an adult.
+They’ll assess capacity in line with the Mental Capacity Act 2005.

-Because they are an adult, we’ll take instructions directly from them on whether they want to complete an LPA and how they’d like it to be drawn up.
-If they have capacity, we’ll make sure the LPA forms reflect their wishes and are completed and signed.
+Because your young person is an adult, we take instructions directly from them about whether they want to complete a Lasting Power of Attorney (LPA) and how it should be drawn up.
+If they have capacity, we ensure the LPA forms accurately reflect their wishes and are properly completed and signed.

-Back at head office, we double-check the paperwork, chase up any extra signatures if needed, and make sure everything is watertight. -
+Back at our office, we double-check all paperwork, follow up on any missing signatures, and ensure everything is legally watertight.

 Step 5 – OPG Review & Return

-When the OPG send the documents back, we run another quality check to confirm it’s all in order. -
+When the OPG returns the documents, we perform a final quality check to confirm everything is in order.

-Your completed, legally valid LPAs are sent to you.
-No mess, no delay, just peace of mind that you’ve still got a voice in your young person’s future.
+Your completed, legally valid LPAs are sent to you—no mess, no delay, just peace of mind that you’ll continue to have a voice in your young person’s future.

 Not Just Talk — Credentials That Count